Nate-Wessel/how2osm/readme.md

 As you can see, OSM's data structure is enormously flexible.
 This is a huge strength, given the enormous variety of real things out there in the world that we want to describe, but it can in equal measure be a liability for those who want to use OSM to answer "simple" questions like "How many Korean restaurants are there in Toronto?"

-## Strengths and Weaknesses of OSM for mapping and data science
+## Strengths and Weaknesses of OSM as a dataset

 OSM seems like the kind of thing you might either love or hate, but are unlikely to have ambivalent feelings about, at least if you're a geospatial nerd like me.
 Its great for some applications and for others might just drive you insane.